cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 The content of this list is normally discussed in a meeting and both parties, student and supervisor, should agree on the next steps to be taken.
 There should be not more than three tasks in the list.
 Each point must result in a single deliverable artifact.
-Ideally, each task in the the `TODO` list will appear as  `DONE` in the next Friday report, but not necessarily.
+Ideally, each task in the `TODO` list will appear as  `DONE` in the next Friday report, but not necessarily.

 [//]: # (One paragraph bout the QUESTIONS)
 Finally, the third section is a list of `QUESTIONS` elaborated by the student about the remaining work to be done.